-By submitting an application for any NWSAM course, the student is acknowledging and agreeing to the conditions therein:
+By submitting an application for any NWSAM (School) course, the Student is acknowledging and agreeing to the conditions therein:

 Term: This application becomes a binding agreement when Student signs and submits this application with the applicable fees and the School accepts the application.
 The term of the agreement is from the date of signing this application or receipt of materials (Start Date) to the completion of the described class (End Date).
 The End Date for the Distance-Learning course will be no later than 6 months (enrollment period) after the Start Date.
 Distance-Learning students are required to declare their intent to attend a practical session at the three-month mark (50%) of their enrollment period.
 Enrollment periods may be extended in 6 months increments after the end date for an established fee ($100.00) plus the cost of updated materials.
 Student must notify School of intent to extend enrollment prior to the End Date.
 If notification of intent to extend occurs after the End Date, Student would be required to re-enroll.

 For resident instruction (practicals or classroom-based programs), the start date will be the first day of class and the end date will be the last scheduled day of class.
 If completion is not accomplished within the designated time and Student has failed to notify the School in writing of the intent to withdraw or extend enrollment, Student shall be responsible for the cost of the total number of contracted lessons or hours.